 You can get involved in many ways.
 We have a monthly general meeting where we discuss current issues and plan our work.
-Our meetings are held on the second Wednesday of each month (except August), 7.30-9.00 pm at Quaker Meeting House, 43 St Giles, Oxford.
+Our meetings are held on the second Wednesday of each month 7.30-9.00 pm.
+These are normally at the at Quaker Meeting House, 43 St Giles, Oxford but as of summer 2020 these are online.
 Everyone is welcome!

 We invite you to do a bit more!
 We have a number of specific ways in which people can get involved and help make our work even more effective.
 If you would like to put a few hours each month into helping tackle climate and other issues across Oxfordshire and more widely, please have a look at the roles we have available.
 Click here to download more information .